r-shreesha/Interview-Prep/KV Store.md

 ### Data Replication

 To achieve HA and reliability, data must be replicated asynchronously over N(configurable) servers.

 When the key is mapped on to the ring and if N = 3, the next 3 unique servers in the clockwise direction would replicate the data copies.

 Nodes in the same data center often fail at the same time due to power outages, network issues, natural disasters.

 For better reliability, replicas are placed in distinct data centers and these DCs are connected through high-speed networks.

 ### Consistency Models
+*****
 N = The number of replicas

-W = A write quorum - For a write operation to be considered as successful, write op must be acknowledged from W replicas R = A read quorum - For a read operation to be successful, a read op should wait for responses from at least R replicas
+W = A write quorum - For a write operation to be considered as successful, write op must be acknowledged from W replicas

+R = A read quorum - For a read operation to be successful, a read op should wait for responses from at least R replicas
+*****

-W = 1 or R = 1, operation is returned quickly as the coordinator needs to wait for a response from any of the replicas W > 1 or R > 1, the system offers better consistency
+`W = 1 or R = 1`, operation is returned quickly as the coordinator needs to wait for a response from any of the replicas

+`W > 1 or R > 1`, the system offers better consistency

-W + R > N, strong consistency is guaranteed as there must be at least one overlapping node that has the latest data to ensure consistency
+`W + R > N`, strong consistency is guaranteed as there must be at least one overlapping node that has the latest data to ensure consistency

-R = 1, W = N, the system is optimized for a fast read W = 1, R = N, the system is optimized for a fast write W + R <= N, strong consistency is not guaranteed.
+`R = 1, W = N`, the system is optimized for a fast read

+`W = 1, R = N`, the system is optimized for a fast write

+`W + R <= N`, strong consistency is not guaranteed.

-Dynamo DB and Cassandra DB adopt eventual consistency model.
+`Dynamo DB` and `Cassandra DB` adopt eventual consistency model.

 With eventual consistency approach, we need to have an inconsistency resolution, like versioning